richysix/baseline_compare/README.md

 # Baseline CompaRe

-Baseline CompaRe is an R Shiny app designed to help with the analysis of E8.5-10.5 trancriptomics data, particularly in cases where the embryos of interest are developmentally delayed.
+Baseline CompaRe is an R Shiny app designed to help with the analysis of E8.5-10.5 mouse trancriptomics data, particularly in cases where the embryos of interest are developmentally delayed.
 We have produced RNA-seq data for wild-type embryos for stages from 4 to 36 somites to form a baseline for comparison to experimental samples.
 This allows us to prioritise genes that